 By targeting specific needs, surveys also provide institutions with a valuable tool for strategic planning and grant applications.
 A typical survey includes one or more days of on-site consultation, followed by the submission of a comprehensive written report and relevant supplementary information.
-CCAHA offers four types of survey services designed for different preservation needs:
+CCAHA offers five types of survey services designed for different preservation needs:

-An item-level conservation assessment provides condition reports of all the materials in a collection or selected items and supplies corresponding conservation treatment estimates.
+An item-level Conservation Assessment provides condition reports of all the materials in a collection or selected items and supplies corresponding conservation treatment estimates.
 Each institution determines the specific material that should receive this level of attention.
 The surveying conservator assists in prioritizing conservation treatment for individual items or object groups, and may suggest specific housing and storage solutions to preserve the collections.
-An item-level conservation assessment also helps an institution establish long-range treatment priorities, demonstrating a strong commitment to collections care and providing potential donors with a plan for implementing funded projects.
+An item-level Conservation Assessment also helps an institution establish long-range treatment priorities, demonstrating a strong commitment to collections care and providing potential donors with a plan for implementing funded projects.
 More than one type of survey may be conducted during a single consultation, depending upon the time involved and the institution’s needs.